proksee-project/proksee-cmd/docs/developer/assemble.md

 *platform_identify.py*

-The PlatformIdentifier class is attempts to identify the sequencing platform that was used to sequence the reads.
+The PlatformIdentifier class attempts to identify the sequencing platform that was used to sequence the reads.
 This is accomplished by looking at the FASTQ file encoding and seeing if any of the information can be used to uniquely identify a sequencing platform.
 However, this process is not always successful and sometimes the platform will be declared as "Unidentifiable".

 ## ReadFilterer

 *read_filterer.py*

 Filters the reads using FASTP.
-The object encapsulates information about the input reads, and several ouput files created by running FASTP.
+The object encapsulates information about the input reads, and several output files created by running FASTP.

 ## ReadQuality